collamaf/UA9_22/README.md

 11-05-2023: by collamaf
 - Add possibility to pass macro argument setCutFocalDistance how to cut the X in setup 4

+21-07-2023: by collamaf
+- Add configuration 3.6, with "dis-aligned triangle"

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits